Health effects of electronic cigarettes: Cigarettes and nicotine replacement products

 E-cigarettes increase serum nicotine levels quicker than nicotine replacement products, but more gradually than traditional cigarettes.
-A 2014 review concluded that e-cigarettes have a pharmacokinetic nicotine profile closer to nicotine replacement products than to traditional cigarettes.

-Another 2014 review concluded that serum cotinine levels were comparable to traditional cigarettes, but varied by usage pattern and device.

 A 2017 study reported that vaping produced comparable levels of nicotine urinary metabolites to tobacco and smokeless tobacco products.
 However, oxidative nicotine metabolites were less in vapers.

 A 2017 review concluded that some vaping products delivered the same amount of nicotine as traditional cigarettes.

 In 2018 the National Academies of Sciences, Engineering, and Medicine reported that the degree of dependence is less for e-cigarettes than traditional cigarettes.

 Aerosol composition

 The chemical composition of e-cigarette aerosols varies.
-As of 2014 limited chemistry data existed.
 E-cigarette aerosol is generated when the e-liquid reaches a temperature of roughly 100–250 °C within a chamber, which causes pyrolysis and possible decomposition of other liquid ingredients.
 The levels of nicotine, TSNAs, aldehydes, metals, volatile organic compounds (VOCs), flavorings, and tobacco alkaloids in e-cigarette vapors vary greatly.
 The yield of chemicals reported in the e-cigarette vapor varies depending on, several factors, including the e-liquid contents, puffing rate, and the battery voltage.

 E-cigarettes consist of fine and ultrafine particles of particulate matter, in the form of an aerosol.
 The aerosol (mist) produced by an e-cigarette is commonly but inaccurately called vapor.
 In physics, a vapor is a substance in the gas phase whereas an aerosol is a suspension of tiny particles of liquid, solid or both within a gas.
 The word "vaping" is not technically accurate when applied to e-cigarettes.
 The aerosol is made-up of liquid sub-micron particles of condensed vapor; thus, the users of these devices are rather "aerosolizing."
 This aerosol that is produces looks like cigarette smoke to some extent.
 After a puff, inhalation of the aerosol travels from the device into the mouth and lungs.
 The composition of e-liquids varies widely due to the extensive range of nicotine levels and flavoring additives used in these products, which result in a variety of chemical combinations.

-A 2014 review concluded that the particles produced from vaping are comparable in particle-size distribution and number of particles to cigarette smoke, with the majority in the ultrafine range.
-Some e-cigarettes released more particles than cigarette smoke.
-Fine particles can be chemically intricate and non-uniform.
-Particle composition and size was mostly unknown.
-These uncertainties limited the ability to compare e-cigarette vapor and traditional cigarettes.
-In 2014 WHO reported e-cigarettes release a lower concentration of particles than traditional cigarettes.